jade0x/limerickgen/README.md

   - Five lines
   - AABBA rhyme scheme
   - Classic limerick rhythm and meter
   - Responsive design for all devices

-## Under Development

-🚧 This project is currently under development.
-New features and improvements are being added regularly.

 ## Technologies Used